 - This questionnaire was proven to be accurate and therefore ‘validated’ by comparing to gold standard

-Collaborators: Professor Suzanne Norris, Hepatologist, Dr Sara Naimimohasses, St James Hospital and Department of Clinical Medicine, Trinity College Dublin, Deirdre NiFhloinn, Assoc Prof Bernadette Moore, University of Leeds, Dr Kathryn Hart, University of Surrey
+Collaborators: Professor Suzanne Norris, Hepatologist, Dr Sara Naimimohasses, St James Hospital and Department of Clinical Medicine, Trinity College Dublin, Deirdre NiFhloinn DipNT, Assoc Prof Bernadette Moore, University of Leeds, Stephen Finn, Consultant Histopathologist St James Hospital, Dr Kathryn Hart, University of Surrey

-We undertook a 12 week healthy eating course in the hepatology department of St. James’ Hospital Dublin, led by Dr Ciara Wright.
+We undertook a 12 week pilot study in the hepatology department of St. James’ Hospital Dublin.
 Groups were separated into control (no intervention), dietary intervention (12 week course) and exercise intervention.
+The dietary intervention was led by Dr Ciara Wright.

 - Participants on the 12 week healthy eating course lost body fat and weight